-You may be also wondering, “how big is rat poop?”
-It varies in size based on the rat species, as well as this rodent`s age.
-If you find various droppings in one place, which is very likely, you will easily be able to tell which ones were left by younger and older rats, and get down to determining whether there are any rats in your home or not.
-If they’re tinier than a rice pellet, the feces were most likely left by a smaller animal like a roach or a mouse.
+You might be curious about the size of rat feces.
+This can depend on the species of rat, as well as the age of the individual rodent.
+If you discover multiple droppings in a single location, which is probable, you should be able to distinguish between those left by younger and older rats.
+This will allow you to determine whether there are any rats present in your home or not.
+If the feces are smaller than a grain of rice, they were most likely left by a smaller creature such as a cockroach or a mouse.

 Most rat turds are sausage-shaped.
 Others tend to look like pills.
 You might notice a pinch at either end, with the turd looking somehow pointed.

 New feces are usually moist and have a shiny appearance.
 You can check the freshness of feces by using a pen to press it.
 If the feces crumbles, it’s a sign that it’s old.

 Rats are bigger in comparison to mice.
 So, rat poop is normally found in places that are large enough for them to fit.
 They include the attic spaces, below kitchen equipment, behind stored containers or storage shelves, or along a shed or garage’s wall.